UPDATED JANUARY 4, 2018: Original article published on July 21, 2016.

 Why Should You Add Multimedia To Your LinkedIn Profile

 Adding multimedia to your LinkedIn profile will not only help you and your profile stand out from the LinkedIn users who do not add multimedia to their profiles, but it also makes your profile more interactive.
 We are visual beings who would rather watch a video or slide through a presentation to learn more about others.

 LinkedIn gives you the opportunity to add attachments and links to your Summary, each of work positions under your Experience section, and your Education section.
 You can add Documents, Photos, Links, Videos, or Presentations by uploading your own file or linking to one of LinkedIn's supported providers (YouTube, Slideshare, etc.).

 It's a bit redundant to add your resume to your LinkedIn profile considering your profile should reflect similar information, but there are a handful of other documents that you could add to your LinkedIn profile.
 You could upload:

-- A Letter of Recommendation
+- Letters of Recommendation

-You don't have to be a photographer or graphic designer to utilize photos on your profile.
-Photos uploaded strategically can really boost your profile.
-Start by adding a cover photo to your profile to add some visual branding.
+You don't have to be a photographer or graphic designer to utilize photos on your LinkedIn profile.
+Photos uploaded strategically can boost your profile immensely.
+Don't let your profile photo be the only visual branding you have on your profile!
+Some examples of photos you could upload to your profile include:

 Links are a great addition to your LinkedIn profile if you have multimedia to add that isn't hosted by one of LinkedIn's supported services.
-When you add a link, the thumbnail or banner image for the page will default for the link photo.
-You will be able to customize the link title and description.
+Use links to direct a LinkedIn user, recruiter, or employer to show off your skills and accomplishments.
+So what would be a great link to attach to your profile?

-- A link to your portfolio
+- A link to your online portfolio or personal website

 - A link to an article you published on a major website